TotalImagine-com/TotalImagine.com/Articles/Entrepreneurship.md

 * (Magazine) The Project Nine Magazine (Entertainment Industry): Magazine with a vision.
 * (Technology) Dreamscape (Technology Industry): Dreamscape with a vision.

+## Others

+* (慈善事业, #2024) Open Source Awards: Director Personal Pick & Community Pick.
+Only to non-organizational/foundational open source projects.
+Including categories as: Games, Software, Mobile App, Others, etc. (Idea from) BAR is so good it deserves an award.

 ## Dated